Follow the procedure to submit a new or existing role for evaluation and grading.

 This procedure excludes those jobs that are covered by the Career Progression arrangements in the Education and Research job family.

 A grading review request must be based on significant and permanent changes in the levels of responsibility and accountability of a job.
-For temporary changes to jobs (e.g. to cover maternity leave, long-term sickness) contact the relevant HR Advisor /Manager.
+For temporary changes to jobs (e.g. to cover maternity leave, long-term sickness) contact the relevant HR Advisor /Business Partner.

 The grading of a job may also be assessed where it has been cited by other staff or identified as being inconsistent with the grading of comparable jobs.